-With this in mind, ACE has selected its three top charities of 2021:
+With this in mind, ACE has selected its four top charities of 2022:

 2) Faunalytics: This US-based nonprofit is a bit meta in its approach to animal advocacy: It conducts and publishes independent research, mostly related to farmed animals, in an effort to make other animal advocates more impactful and evidence-based.

 For example, it examines social psychology data on how to influence public opinion about animals in a way that actually leads to behavior change.
 ACE notes that advocacy research is a neglected intervention, writing, “Faunalytics’ programs support the animal advocacy movement by examining effective advocacy strategies, problem areas, and tactics, and by providing advocates with a curated database of academic research summaries.”

-2) The Humane League: Founded in 2005, this organization currently operates in the US, Mexico, the UK, and Japan.
+3) The Humane League: Founded in 2005, this organization operates in the US, Mexico, the UK, and Japan.
 It runs successful campaigns urging corporations to adopt higher animal welfare standards.
 It has worked to end the use of battery cages internationally and improve conditions for chickens raised for meat.
 It also conducts grassroots legislative advocacy.
 Importantly, The Humane League has an evidence-driven outlook, collecting and using data to guide its approach, and testing new ways to improve its programs.

 4) Wild Animal Initiative: As my colleague Dylan Matthews has documented, this group is doing something unique: researching and advocating for ways to help wild animals.
 Instead of focusing on the welfare of animals in factory farms, it’s focused on the welfare of free-ranging animals from birds to raccoons to insects.
 It studies questions like: Which animals are capable of subjective experiences?
 What is the quality of their lives like in the wild?
 How can we safely and sustainably help them?